 The experience in the past two decades has shown that the international community and the Iranian civil society are the main driving forces behind any reforms towards restricting the use of the death penalty in Iran.
 The few times we have witnessed policy changes either in law or practice, the authorities have unwillingly given in to the external pressure.
 The stop in stoning punishment and the recent amendments to the Anti-Narcotic Law are the two processes which will be discussed in the following sections.

 How did the practice of stoning as punishment stopped?

 After nearly two decades of isolation, with the election of Mohammad Khatami as the President in 1996 the relation the relations between Iran and EU entered a new era.
-The serious situation of human rights in Iran was an obstacle for the total normalization of EU-Iran relations.
-Publication of stoning footage by an opposition group received much attention in the international media and was in strong contrast with the reformist image of the new Iranian government.
-As a condition to upgrade the economic relations the EU put certain human rights demands, including a moratorium on stoning punishment.
-Iranian authorities informed the EU that a moratorium on stoning had been in effect from the end of 2002.
+The serious situation of human rights in Iran was an obstacle to the total normalization of EU-Iran relations.
+The publication of stoning footage by an opposition group received much attention in the international media and was in strong contrast with the reformist image of the new Iranian government.
+As a condition to upgrade the economic relations, the EU put certain human rights demands, including a moratorium on stoning punishment.
+Iranian authorities informed the EU that a moratorium on stoning had been in effect since the end of 2002.
 However, the practice of stoning continued secretly and stoning remained in the Iranian Penal code.
 Human rights activists launched a campaign called “Stop stoning forever” to raise awareness about the continuous practice of stoning.
-Newly established Iranian human rights NGOs in the diaspora, such as IHR, contributed the awareness campaign about the stoning directed towards the European governments.
-It was first after the massive global campaign for Sakineh Ashtiani which Iran stopped the stoning punishment in practice.
+Newly established Iranian human rights NGOs in the diaspora, such as IHR, contributed to the awareness campaign about the stoning directed toward the European governments.
+It was first after the massive global campaign for Sakineh Ashtiani that Iran stopped the stoning punishment in practice.